MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 - Analyzing departure count to determine relative presence at bases
 - Total delay per flight to extrapolate information such as total delay time per day of week
 - Matching type of delay to scheduled departure time to test time of day influence
-- A/B testing split-prioritiy tactic depnding on the time of day at DCA
+- Implementing a minimum spare parts list to ensure each airport has the equipment available to repair an aircraft
-- Increase presence of maintenance, catering, and cabin cleaner staff in the morning or reposition shift changes to overlap in the morning
+- A/B testing split-prioritiy tactic depnding on the time of day at DCA airport

 Excel strategies and SQL queries used to inspect, clean, and perform quality checks can be found [here](https://github.com/MichaelZaniewski/SQL-Airline-Delay-Project/blob/main/Data%20Inspecting%20and%20Cleaning.md)

 Targeted SQL queries used to answer business questions and extract insights can be found [here](https://github.com/MichaelZaniewski/SQL-Airline-Delay-Project/blob/main/SQL%20Analysis%20Queries.md)

-A long-form written report can be found HERE (HYPERLINK)
+A long-form written report can be found [here](https://docs.google.com/document/d/1FbklT3wubcDVVe8UjOMpISShDmbYRQFbfnnLsYlv4DM/edit?usp=sharing)

 ## Data Structure and Info
 The dataset for this project was gathered from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/ontime/departures.aspx) for all AA departure metrics in years 2022-2024.
 Statistics are generated per origin airport.
 Compiled datasets can be downloaded from a google drive folder [here](https://drive.google.com/drive/folders/149eeRoGHqdNVELTDj48WXwkjbDq19Gq3?usp=drive_link).